woodard/libabigail/doc/manuals/abidw.rst

     makes ``abidw`` load *all* the types defined in the binaries, even those that are not reachable from public declarations.

+  *  ``--abidiff``

+    Load the ABI of the ELF binary given in argument, save it in libabigail's XML format in a temporary file; read the ABI from the temporary XML file and compare the ABI that has been read back against the ABI of the ELF binary given in argument.
+The ABIs should compare equal.
+If they don't, the program emits a diagnostic and exits with a non-zero code.

+    This is a debugging and sanity check option.

   * ``--stats``

     Emit statistics about various internal things.